-Name of subsidiaries Effective owner and voting 2019 % t Principal activities Sinliplas Holding Sdn.
+Name of subsidiaries interest a ownership nd voting rest Principal activities 2020 % 2019 % Sinliplas Holding Sdn.
 Bhd. ("SHSB") 100 100 Manufacture and sale of plastic packaging and its related products.
 Sinliplas Sdn.
 Bhd. ("SSB") 100 100 Manufacture and sale of plastic packaging products and plastic related goods.
-SSB ceased its operations during the year.
+SSB ceased its operations during the financial year ended 31 December 2019 and commenced the voluntary winding-up on 16 February 2021.
 SLP Green Tech Sdn.
 Bhd.
 100 100 Manufacture and sale of specialised plastic film and packaging products.
 SLP Polymers Sdn.
 Bhd.
 100 100 Trading of polymer products such as resin.

-All the subsidiaries are incorporated in Malaysia.
+All the subsidiaries are incorporated in Malaysia with same principal place of business.